 “Antibiotics can upset the natural balance of bacteria in your body.
 This allows other more harmful bacteria to increase.
 This may result in diarrhoea and thrush.”

 If you’ve got a cold, antibiotics won’t help

 The unnecessary prescription of antibiotics, particularly for mild infections, significantly contributes to antibiotic resistance.
 Antibiotics are not necessary for colds and most coughs, earaches and sore throats, as they will often get better without medication.
 Furthermore, any infections caused by yeasts and viruses are completely unaffected by antibiotic treatment; antibiotics are only effective in killing bacteria.

 The best practice when you’re ill is to support your immune system with plenty of rest and fluids.
-Supplements such as Vitamin C, Zinc, Echinacea and probiotics may also help.
+Supplements such as Vitamin C may also help.

 The Department of Health and its advisory committee on Antimicrobial Resistance and Healthcare Associated Infections (ARHAI) have given their full support to the campaign here in the U.K, and have signed up to the World Health Organisation's European Strategic Action Plan on Antibiotic Resistance.

 We’re a big fan of the work that the Department of Health have done on this campaign and we particularly like the videos and these very colourful posters.